rdmello/Chromatic-Sort/README.md

 4. Use colorpickers instead of three range sliders for min/max matchers

+5. Add Zoom and pan controls to the image display

 ## Building

 1. Install the ImageMagick and Magick++ libraries on your system.
 You must be able to use the `magick++-config` command on your command line.